UBC-MDS/bmi-calculator-python/README.md

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
-Please note that this project is released with a Code of Conduct.
+Please note that this project is released with a [Code of Conduct](https://github.com/UBC-MDS/bmi-calculator-python/blob/master/CONDUCT.md).
+You can follow guidelines outlined [here](https://github.com/UBC-MDS/bmi-calculator-python/blob/master/CONTRIBUTING.md) in case you want to contribute to the project.
 By contributing to this project, you agree to abide by its terms.

+The list of contributors to the original project can be found [here](https://github.com/UBC-MDS/bmi-calculator-python/blob/master/CONTRIBUTORS.md).

 ## License